32-yr-old man found hanging in AIIMS Delhi | Headlines

 32-yr-old man found hanging in AIIMS Delhi

 A 32-year-old man was found hanging inside the washroom at AIIMS Trauma Center on Thursday morning, police said.
-Raj Amani Patel, a resident of Satna in Madhya Pradesh, underwent intestinal surgery at AIIMS Hospital in July 2019, they said.
+Raj Amani Patel, a resident of Satna in Madhya Pradesh, underwent intestinal surgery at All India Institute Of Medical Science (AIIMS) Hospital in July last year, they said.

-He was found hanging inside the washroom at AIIMS Trauma Center, Thakur said.
-Patel was taken to the emergency area, where doctors declared him brought dead, police said.

 Police said a ligature mark was found over the anterior aspect of the neck.
-No suicide note has been found so far and investigation into the matter is underway, the DCP added.
+No suicide note has been recovered so far and an investigation into the matter is underway, the DCP added.
+The man is survived by his wife and a son, police said.

+This is the third case of suicide in the AIIMS since last 10 days.
+On July 6, a 37-year-old journalist allegedly jumped off the fourth floor of the hospital building.
+On July 10, a 25-year-old junior resident doctor allegedly jumped off the 10th floor of the hostel..

 - READ MORE ON: